 I’ve been a keen DIYer now for many years.
-Ever since buying our first property I’ve been learning how to make essential repairs and general home improvements.
+Ever since buying our first property, I’ve been learning how to make essential repairs and general home improvements.
 I’m also a keen furniture maker in my spare time which means I’m never far from my workshop and power tools.
+When it comes to safety you have to take things seriously which is why I wanted to highlight how a silicone wedding ring can help save you from some serious harm.

-With this in mind there was also the aspect of safety to bear in mind.
-Power tools, sharp chisels, knives, hammers, solvents and heavy materials all pose a risk to injury.
+Power tools, sharp chisels, knives, hammers, solvents and heavy materials all pose a risk of injury.
 So there wasn’t just the question of learning a new skill for all my home and garden DIY projects, but also how to protect myself from injury whilst taking on these new tasks.

 Health and safety in a workplace is now a common practice but when at home it can be overlooked.
 This shouldn’t be the case and everyone should be diligent in their approach to safety with home DIY.